 If you haven’t created your course yet, follow the steps below.
-If you have created your course (video, audio, text or presentation), skip to Step 2: Producing your Course.
+If you have created your course (video, audio, text or presentation), however, skip to Step 2: Producing your Course.

 Planning your course is the first step on your course creation journey and it’s very important to provide yourself with a solid foundation for building the rest of your course.

 - Decide what you want to teach.
 You probably have an idea of what you want to teach, and now it's time to get really specific.

 - Use your course goals to create a course structure.
 Scope the content of your course to ensure that there is enough content for users to engage with and achieve their objectives.
 This is also where you think through how you want to organize your content.
 Be sure to conclude each section with either a quiz or a summary to sum up what users have learned.

 - Break down your course into smaller, bite-sized lectures and describe what they each need to accomplish.
 This step is to help you get more detailed about your content, and break it down into individual sections and lectures.
 Write a lecture description for each lecture, summarizing what users will learn.